 - 5. Priority interventions and actions include the establishment of multisectoral coordination mechanisms to oversee the implementation of the alcohol policy; development of multisectoral alcohol harm reduction policies, accompanied by development and/or review of legislation.
 Policy measures include reducing the affordability, acceptability, and availability of alcohol, strengthening the health sector to deal with alcohol use disorders, and establishing drink-driving countermeasures.
 A recommendation is made to develop a Strategy to combat the related escalating use of drugs and other addictive behaviours in the WHO African Region. - 6.
-The Regional Committee is invited to consider and adopt the actions proposed.
+The Regional Committee considered and adopted the actions proposed.